lorey/social-media-profiles-regexs/README.md

 public profiles that need the three keys after the actual name.

 ## TODO
+* Checking validity (ideas and possibly scripts at a later point)

 I plan on adding the following social media profiles at the moment.
 * facebook
 * xing